-Core Capability Objectives Performed w/o Challenges (P) Performed with Some Challenges (S) Performed with Major Challenges (M) Unable to be Performed (U) Interdiction and Disruption Each Hazmat team shall demonstrate the ability to neutralize the hazardous material threats in accordance with plans, procedures and best practices S Environmental Health and Safety Response d safety as well as that of the general S Public Information and Warning Response agencies shall demonstrate the ability to deliver coordinated, prompt, reliable and actionable information to the whole community in accordance with plans, procedures and best practices.
-P Operational Coordination Response agencies shall demonstrate the ability to establish and maintain a unified, coordinated operation structure in accordance with plans, procedures and best practices.
-P Operational Communications Response agencies shall demonstrate interoperable communication methods in support of security, situational awareness, and operations in accordance with plans, procedures and best practices.
-P
+Core Capability Objectives Performed w/o Challenges (P) Performed with Some Challenges (S) Performed with Major Challenges (M) Unable to be Performed (U) Interdiction and Disruption Each Hazmat team shall demonstrate the ability to neutralize the hazardous material threats in accordance with plans, procedures and best practices S Environmental Health and Safety Response First responders shall demonstrate the ability to protect their own health and safety as well as that of the general public in accordance with plans, procedures and best practices.
+S Public Information and Warning Response agencies shall demonstrate the ability to deliver coordinated, prompt, reliable and actionable information to the whole community in accordance with plans, procedures and best practices. Ρ Operational Coordination Response agencies shall demonstrate the ability to establish and maintain a unified, coordinated operation structure in accordance with plans, procedures and best practices. Ρ Operational Communications Response agencies shall demonstrate interoperable communication methods in support of security, situational awareness, and operations in accordance with plans, procedures and best practices. Ρ